 Our proprietary CDN product candidates are synthetic small molecule immune modulators that are designed to target and activate a receptor known as the STING receptor.
 Once activated, the STING receptor initiates a profound innate immune response by signaling through three distinct pathways, inducing the expression of a broad profile of cytokines that activate the development of an effective tumor antigen-specific T cell adaptive immune response.
 The STING receptor is generally expressed at high levels in the cytosol of immune cells, including DCs.
 Recent advancements reported in numerous leading scientific journals have created interest in the potential for STING receptor-targeting drug candidates across diverse applications.
 We believe the STING receptor represents an attractive target for novel drug candidates because it is known to be critical for immune surveillance and control of cancer progression.
-We are developing CDN product candidates as therapies that are intended to prime and enhance the innate and adaptive immune response.
-Our proprietary synthetic CDN product candidates are significantly more potent than naturally occurring CDN molecules, indicating a high translational potential as a therapeutic approach to elicit an effective immune response.
+We are developing CDN product candidates as therapies that are intended to prime and enhance the innate and adaptive immune response, and we have entered into a worldwide collaboration agreement with Novartis for CDN product candidates in oncology.
+Our proprietary synthetic CDN product candidates are significantly more potent than naturally occurring CDN molecules, indicating high translational potential as a therapeutic approach to elicit an effective immune response.
 We believe key attributes of our CDN technology platform are:

-• Early Evidence of Potency.
+Early Evidence of Potency.
 Our CDN product candidates have demonstrated significant anti-tumor activity in pre-clinical studies.